alexmerelus/cloud-resume-challenge/README.md

 # My [Cloud Resume](https://www.alexmerelus.me) ☁️

 ## Introduction
 This project is a manifestation of the Cloud Resume Challenge, where I've employed several AWS services and best practices to deploy a static website, integrated with a backend to showcase my resume and cloud skills.
-With a primary focus on cloud security and compliance templates, this endeavor was both challenging and rewarding.
+With a primary focus on cloud security and compliance templates.

 ## Features
 - **Static Website**: Hosted on AWS S3, presenting my professional journey.